cloudflare/mcp-server-cloudflare/apps/docs-ai-search/README.md

-# Cloudflare Documentation MCP Server (via Vectorize) 🔭
+# Cloudflare Documentation MCP Server (via AI Search) 🔭

 This is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that supports remote MCP connections.
-It connects to a Vectorize DB (in this case, indexed w/ the Cloudflare docs)
+It uses Cloudflare AI Search (AutoRAG) to provide contextual search of the Cloudflare Developer Documentation.

-The Cloudflare account this worker is deployed on already has this Vectorize DB setup and indexed.
+The Cloudflare account this worker is deployed on has an AI Search instance configured with the complete Cloudflare Developer Documentation.

 ## 🔨 Available Tools